Induced Norm Analysis of Linear Systems for Nonnegative Input Signals: Introduction

-On the basis of the preceding studies, in this paper, we investigate the $L_{p+}\ (p\in[0,\infty), p=\infty)$ induced norms of continuous-time linear systems from a broad perspective.
-Since the $L_{2+}$ induced norm is especially important in dynamical system analysis, we first consider its upper bound computation problem (Problem~1).
+On the basis of the preceding studies, in this paper, we investigate the $L_{p+}\ (p\in[1,\infty),\ p=\infty)$ induced norms of continuous-time linear systems from a broad perspective.
+Since the upper bound of $L_{2+}$ induced norm is especially important in performance guarantees of dynamical systems, we first consider its upper bound computation problem (Problem~1).
 By introducing positive filters of increased degree and employing copositive multipliers of increased size (freedom), we derive a sequence of COPs that generates a monotonically non-increasing sequence of upper bounds.
 Furthermore, by applying an inner approximation to the copositive cone, we derive a numerically tractable sequence of SDPs.
-Then, we second tackle the $L_{p+}$ uniform lower bound analysis problem (Problem~2).
-By definition, $L_{p+}$ induced norm is smaller than (or equal to) the standard $L_p$ induced norm.
-To clarify how far the $L_{p+}$ induced norm can be smaller than the $L_p$ induced norm, we derive uniform lower bounds of $L_{p+}$ induced norm with respect to the standard $L_{p}$ induced norm that are valid for all linear systems including infinite-dimensional ones.
+Then, we second tackle the analysis of the uniform infimum on the ratio of the $L_{2+}$ induced norm to the $L_{2}$ induced norm over all linear systems including infinite-dimensional ones (Problem~2).
+By definition, $L_{p+}$ induced norm is smaller than (or equal to) the standard $L_p$ induced norm, and Problem~2 is motivated to clarify how far the $L_{p+}$ induced norm can be smaller than the $L_p$ induced norm.
 Here we deal with $L_{p+}$ induced norms for $p\in[1,\infty)$ and $p=\infty$ in a unified fashion, since the underlying methodology is independent of $p$.
-In Problem~2, we deal with the uniform lower bound that is valid for any linear system.
-However, for a given linear system, it is expected that we can obtain better (larger) lower bounds than the uniform one.
+The result of Problem~2 is applicable to any LTI systems to obtain their lower bounds of the $L_{2+}$ induced norm.
+However, for each linear system, it is expected that we can obtain better (larger) lower bounds than the value determined by the uniform infimum.
 Such a lower bound for the $L_{2+}$ induced norm is desirable to evaluate the accuracy of the upper bounds obtained for Problem~1.
 We therefore finally deal with the lower bound analysis problem of the $L_{2+}$ induced norm for a given linear system (Problem~3).
-By reducing the lower bound analysis problem into a semi-infinite programming problem \cite{Shapiro_2009}, we derive a computation method that enables us to obtain lower bounds that are larger than (or equal to) the uniform one.
+By reducing the lower bound analysis problem into a semi-infinite programming problem \cite{Shapiro_2009}, we derive a computation method that enables us to obtain lower bounds that are larger than (or equal to) the value determined by the uniform infimum.

 A preliminary version of this paper is published in \cite{Ebihara_ECC2022,Ebihara_IFAC2023}, where the above three problems have been investigated.
 The novel aspects of the present paper over \cite{Ebihara_ECC2022,Ebihara_IFAC2023} are thoroughly summarized in \rsub{sub:novel}, after more accurate problem statements in \rsub{sub:problem}.